🎯 Business Solutions Audience Targeting

 Enable your rule

-You just have to save your template.
+You just have to save your Business Solution.

 Due to our caching mechanism, an update to the user profile may not be reflected immediately and therefore the targeting rule may not be applied for a few time.